Key Campaign Updates

 Habitat loss and disruption

 Deer will no longer be able to run freely faced with miles of security fencing blocking their natural routes.
 Not only is the welfare of deer at risk, but that of road users as well.
 Faced with a reduced area to graze the deer will cause additional damage to ancient woodland, impacting other species, as well as inflicting more concentrated damage to other farmers’ crops.
+Some badger setts are going to be removed altogether, those that remain will have to navigate their routes though badger gates.
+Brown hares risk losing much of their habitat also due to security fencing restricting their access.

 The creation of any large scale solar development would increase the flood risk to the local countryside, roads, villages, and outlying properties over a wide area.
+Mallard Pass know this but have not satisfied the concerns of residents in Essendine and Greatford and have purely focussed on managing flood risk on the site.

 Laying new tracks and access routes during the construction process to enable the solar panels and fencing to be erected, will cause compaction of the soil across the whole site.
 During operation ongoing maintenance will cause further compaction to the soil which is already less aerated, reducing the ability to absorb rainwater.